emmabostian/fem-design-systems/docs/foundations-of-design-systems.md

 ### Time

-We've all heard the saying that "Rome wasn't built in a day" and neither will your design system.
+We've all heard the saying that "Rome wasn't built in a day" and your design system won't be either.

 Design systems take time to build.
 We're not talking a month or two.
 A robust design system built from the ground up can take many months to several years to be stable.
 This is all dependent on your team structure.

 ### Evolution

-Design systems take time to build.
-We're not talking a month or two.
-A robust design system built from the ground up can take many months to several years to be stable.
-This is all dependent on your team structure.

-And a design system is never complete.
+A design system is never complete.
+It isn't a project with a finite end date; it's a product serving products and it will evolve over time.

 ### Maintenance